 \section{Introduction}

-The task of text-to-SQL aims at translating natural language questions into SQL queries.
+Text-to-SQL is the task that aims at translating natural language questions into SQL queries.
 Since it could significantly break down barriers for non-expert users to interact with databases, it is among the most important semantic parsing tasks that are of practical importance \citep{kamath2018survey,deng-etal-2021-structure}.

 Various types of relations have been introduced for this task since \citet{zhong2017seq2sql} collected the first large-scale text-to-SQL dataset, which has resulted in significant boosts in the performance through recent years.
-For example, \citet{bogin2019representing} introduced schema encoding to represent the schema structure of the database, and the resulting augmented LSTM encoder-decoder architecture was able to generalize better towards unseen database schema. \citet{lin2020bridging} introduced relations between the entity mentioned in the question and the matched entries in the database to effectively utilize database content.
-Their BERT-based encoder is followed by an LSTM-based pointer network as the decoder generalizes better between natural language variations and captures corresponding schema columns more precisely.
+For example, \citet{bogin2019representing} introduced schema encoding to represent the schema structure of the database, and the resulting augmented LSTM encoder-decoder architecture was able to generalize better towards unseen database schema. \citet{lin2020bridging} introduced relations between the entity mentioned in the question and the matched entries in the database to utilize database content effectively.
+Their BERT-based encoder is followed by an LSTM-based pointer network as the decoder, which generalizes better between natural language variations and captures corresponding schema columns more precisely.
 RAT-SQL \citep{wang-etal-2020-rat} introduced schema linking, which aligns mentions of entity names in the question to the corresponding schema columns or tables.
 Their augmented Transformer encoder is coupled with a specific tree-decoder.
 SADGA \citep{NEURIPS2021_3f1656d9} introduced the dependency structure of the natural language question and designed a graph neural network-based encoder with a tree-decoder.
-On the other hand, a tree-decoder that is able to generate grammatically correct SQL queries is usually needed to better decode the encoder output, among which \citet{yin-neubig-2017-syntactic} is one of the most widely used.
+On the other hand, a tree-decoder that can generate grammatically correct SQL queries is usually needed to better decode the encoder output, among which \citet{yin-neubig-2017-syntactic} is one of the most widely used.